beyond-the-grave/data_analyst/sales_management/README.md

   - The analysis revealed the age of the target audience.
   - Cities with the highest demand are identified.
   - Identified products with the maximum demand for the general indicators and in each subcategory separately.
+  - Create an interactive dashboard as an app and in Power BI